-This is an old fashioned way to possibly prolong the purchase of new batteries for your golf cart.
+This is an old fashioned way to possibly delay the purchase of new batteries for your golf cart.
 This is hit or miss depending on how long your batteries have sat without a charge or how long they last after they are charged, or if they take a charge at all.
 Two basic ingredients are all you need: Epsom salts and distilled water.

 Reconditioning your old batteries

-Below is a tutorial which will help you out with reviving old golf cart batteries.
+Below is a tutorial which will help you out with reviving old golf cart batteries – to restore them to life!

 You will need: